svobik7/next-roots/README.md

 ## 4. Translation files

-Translation of URL paths is done in `i18n.js` or `i18n.ts` files by placing this file right next to the `page.js` of `page.ts` file and running `yarn roots`.
+Translation of URL paths is done in `i18n.js` or `i18n.ts` files by placing this file right next to the `page.js` of `page.ts` file and running `pnpm roots`.
 There are two main ways how you can define the i18n file.

 ### Static translations